Public Transportation Services

 About the Service

-The Harper County Public Transportation Services program fleet has three wheelchair lift & restraint system equipped vehicles and one mini-van.
-Larger vehicles can accommodate up to 12 passengers while the mini-van can seat 5 passengers.
+The Harper County Public Transportation Services program fleet has three wheelchair lift & restraint system equipped vehicles and Ford Transit 9 passenger van.
+Larger vehicles can accommodate up to 12 passengers.

 Public transportation is provided to the elderly, disabled, and general public (under age 60) passenger.
 Equal access is provided to all persons who request public transportation services.
 Service is first come, first served.